linlinxza/Windows-7-Full-Theme-KDE-Plasma-only-/README.md

 If using KDE Neon, git will have to be manually installed under sudo like so: apt install git -y

-If using any Arch based system, Grub will have to be set manually for the 7 Plymouth theme.
+If using any Arch based system like Manjaro, Grub will have to be set manually for the 7 Plymouth theme.
 Add 'splash' (without quotes) to the Grub parameter.

 Then in terminal run (under sudo):